gourraguis/glasses-mcp/README.md

 ### Example Prompts

+Here are a few examples of how you can use Glasses MCP.

+For a straightforward capture of a homepage, where the AI can infer the filename:
 > "Take a screenshot of github.com and save it to my desktop."

+To specify a different image format and save location:
 > "Get a JPEG screenshot of the latest news on bbc.com/news and save it in my downloads folder."

+To see how a website looks on a mobile device, specifying the exact output filename:
 > "Capture the verge.com homepage as it would appear on a small iOS device and save it as `verge-mobile.png`."

+To capture a local development server, focusing only on the visible portion of the page:
 > "Capture just the viewport of my local server at `http://localhost:3000`."

 ### Tool Reference: `screenshot`